Jim's Marketing Blog

 Early birds

 This is why entrepreneurial business owners sometimes offer an early bird discount when they launch something new.
-For a short period of time, they offer the new (whatever) at a slightly reduced rate.
+For a short period of time, they offer the new product or service at a reduced rate.
 They do this, primarily to measure what kind of genuine interest there is.

 Here’s why.